 This chapel, in the apse of 14th-century Basilica di San Francesco, safeguards one of Italian art's greatest works: Piero della Francesca's fresco cycle of the Legend of the True Cross.
 Painted between 1452 and 1466, it relates the story of the cross on which Christ was crucified.
-Only 25 people are allowed in every half-hour, making advance booking (by telephone or email) essential in high season.
+Only 25 people are allowed in every half hour, making advance booking (by telephone or email) essential in high season.
 The ticket office is down the stairs by the basilica's entrance.

-Two of the best-loved scenes depicts the meeting of the Queen of Sheba and King Solomon.
+Two of the best-loved scenes depict the meeting of the Queen of Sheba and King Solomon.
 In the first half she is kneeling on a bridge over the Siloam River and meeting with the king; she and her attendants are depicted wearing rich Renaissance-style gowns.
 In the second half, King Solomon's palace seems to be modelled on the designs of notable architect Leon Battista Alberti.